Mass. Offshore Wind, Climate Bill That Would Speed Clean Energy Push Signed Into Law - NewsBreak

 Falling Airplane Part Nearly Kills Officer at Maine State Capitol

-Airplane Part Falls From the Sky, Nearly Hitting Maine State Capitol Worker

-An airplane part fell out of the sky and crashed outside the Maine State Capitol building last week, landing with loud bang and narrowly missing a police officer, officials said Monday.
-The Federal Aviation Administration is investigating what caused the 6 to 7 pound metal sleeve to fall, according to...
+An airplane part fell out of the sky and crashed outside the Maine State Capitol building last week, landing with a loud bang and narrowly missing a police officer, officials said Monday.
+The Federal Aviation Administration is investigating what caused the 6 to 7 pound metal sleeve to fall, according...

 Education Leaders Vote to Raise MCAS Graduation Requirements